OmPatole/Captive-Portal/README.md

 * **University Branding:** Logos are located in `client/public/` and text branding is in `App.jsx`.

 ---
-*© 2025 University Wi-Fi Portal.
+*© 2025 Shivaji University Wi-Fi Portal.
 All Rights Reserved.*